Marketing and campaigns consultant with 19 years’ experience in charities, creative agencies, and on purposeful brands.

 A seasoned agency-leader (ex adam&eveDDB, Revolt, Head of Client Services / Third-Sector clients), I am well-schooled in getting to the heart of new problems and audiences quickly and thoroughly, distilling thoughts into action, and bringing people - the crucial part in all of this - along on the journey.

-I run charity Centre for Ageing Better’s anti-ageism attitude and behaviour change campaign, Age Without Limits, part-time, and balance the rest of my week between family life and consulting.
+For three days a week, I run charity Centre for Ageing Better’s anti-ageism attitude and behaviour change campaign, Age Without Limits, and balance the rest of my week between family life and consulting.
 I love meeting a variety of clients and getting my head quickly into a range of subjects, so this work suits me - I will run headlong at your marketing or campaign challenge and get to answers quickly.

 I believe in working quickly and imaginatively - I have zero interest in billing for more time than is necessary!